MicrosoftDocs/customer-insights/ci-docs/data/customer-profiles.md

 - **Additional fields** shows the remaining fields of the selected customer, except IDs.
 - **IDs** lists all IDs under their corresponding table name.
 Fields are identified as IDs by their semantics.

 **Activity timeline** shows data if you have configured [activities](activities.md).
 The timeline view contains chronologically sorted activities of the selected customer, starting with the most recent activity.
-Learn how to [filter activities within the timeline](activities.md#contact-level-activity-timeline-filtering).

 **Insights**: